NiklasRosenstein/slap/readme.md

   [PEP 517]: https://peps.python.org/pep-0517/

-Slap is an extensive command-line tool to assist in the development of Python projects independent of the [PEP 517][] build backend being used, capable of managing single- and multi-project repositories.
+Slap is an extensible command-line tool to assist in the development of Python projects independent of the [PEP 517][] build backend being used, capable of managing single- and multi-project repositories.

 ## Installation